uhlibraries-digital/brays/README.md

 In order the view tiff files in the viewer, you must have [ImageMagick](https://www.imagemagick.org/index.php) installed.

-[Download ImageMagick for Windows](https://www.imagemagick.org/script/binary-releases.php#windows)
+[Download ImageMagick for Windows](https://www.imagemagick.org/script/binary-releases.php#windows) and ensure you have "Install legacy utilities" checked during install.

 MacOS via [Homebrew](https://brew.sh/):
 ```